grayerbeard/sauna/README.md

 ### The headless chickens issue
 So you can hardly sit at the sauna with a keyboard and monitor so the idea is toi run the pi in what is called headless mode.
-There is a lot of help on line about doing this e.g. (www.raspberrypi.org/documentation/configuration/wireless/headless.md)[https://www.raspberrypi.org/documentation/configuration/wireless/headless.md]
+There is a lot of help on line about doing this e.g. [www.raspberrypi.org/documentation/configuration/wireless/headless.md](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)

 Hardware:
+I do NOT recomend this mains voltage wiring for anyone without the necsessary engineering knowledge.
+However you could build and test all the low voltag e parts and then ask a qualified person to install it.

-Connect GPIO 18 via an SSR.
+* Connect GPIO 18 to an SSR.
 If you Google for "Solid State Relay 240v".
 You will find a suitable item.
+This is a solid state switch.
-Note the input is 3 to 23volts DC usually 30ma which is too much for an R Pi to drive directly.
+* The SSR input is 3 to 32 volts DC usually 30ma which is too much for an R Pi to drive directly.
 You need to buffer via a small relay or transister and drive with 5 volts via a resister.
-Connect temperature probe.
-HFor these Google for "DS18b20 Waterproof Temperature Sensors" and you will find multiple suppliers.
-TYTypically you can get 5 for around £10 but of course you only need one.
-Posaition it behind the Temperature gauge as there I found I could drill the necessary small hole from the outside and it would be at about the right position and out of sighte.
+* Connect temperature probe.
+For these Google for "DS18b20 Waterproof Temperature Sensors" and you will find multiple suppliers.
+Typically you can get 5 for around £10 but of course you only need one.
+Position it behind the Temperature gauge as there I found I could drill the necessary small hole from the outside and it would be at about the right position and out of sighte.
-I put the R Pi and relay on the top of the sauna next to the existing JB for the electrical power to the stove.
+* I put the R Pi and relay on the top of the sauna next to the existing JB for the electrical power to the stove.
-Our procedure is to turn on the supply at the wall, that powers up the R Pi and it boots up in a minute or two and the software starts automaticly bvia a TMUX command places in /etc/rc.local.
+* Our procedure is to turn on the supply at the wall, that powers up the R Pi and it boots up in a minute or two and the software starts automaticly bvia a TMUX command places in /etc/rc.local.
 The config.cfg file needs to be edited with the code for your sensor.
 Leave the config,cfg with my code in it , wrun the software and it will print out to the screen the code of any sensors it sees.
 (This is done in the sensor.py module line 48.
 If you look at that file you will see what is happening.)
 There are other ways toi find out what the temperature probes codes are but tis littlke dodge makes it much esier or run code and it will print out any codes oit finds, enter that in config.cfg for the "sensor4reading".
+*